Kalergi Plan

+Memes promoting the conspiracy theory often incorporate misrepresentations of Kalergi's writings, such as the false claim he stated that Jews shall rule over Europe.

 Origins

 The conspiracy theory stems from a section of Kalergi's 1925 book Praktischer Idealismus ("Practical Idealism"), in which he predicted that a mixed race of the future would arise: "The man of the future will be of mixed race.
 Today's races and classes will gradually disappear owing to the vanishing of space, time, and prejudice.
 The Eurasian-Negroid race of the future, similar in its appearance to the Ancient Egyptians, will replace the diversity of peoples with a diversity of individuals."
 Modern far-right individuals seek to draw relationships between contemporary European policy-making and this quote.